 You can’t boost something without knowing your starting point.
 With Buffer’s analytics and engagement tools, keep a close eye on your engagement efforts.

-With our analytics you can easily surface your best performing content to better understand what your audience is engaging with the most:
+With our analytics, you can check your social media engagement metrics for Instagram, Facebook, Twitter/X, and LinkedIn and easily surface your best-performing content to better understand what types of content your audience is engaging with the most:

 And with our engagement tools you can reply to more comments, stay on top of important interactions, and turn your followers into fans.
 All from the comfort of your Buffer dashboard.